fkarg/fkarg.github.io/staged/rat-meetup.md

 ### Diversity
 One of the goals of our meetup was to establish a local community that allows rationalists and adjacent interested people to meet and connect with like-minded individuals and talk about the art of rationality.
 For this, having a variety of different viewpoints is very valuable.

 We did not have this luxury for some time.
-When we reached the size of about ten regular attendees, all of us were associated with the same faculty - computer science.
+When we reached the size of almost ten regular attendees, all of us were associated with the same faculty - computer science.
 We had students of varying semesters, graduates and postgraduates, but we were all associated with computer science.
 In short: our views did not differ about most things, and we had a number of topics thought through for ourselves.
 This allowed for much more in-depth technical discussions - sometimes even far out of our areas of expertise.

 This has changed recently, with a number of new people - not associated with computer science - joining us.